Taylor Swift Graciously Takes The L And Sends Flowers To Queen Cardi B

 Cardi B is the first solo female rapper to reach the top spot on the charts in almost 20 years, since Lauryn Hill’s “Doo Wop (That Thing).”
 She’s also the fifth female rapper ever to have a song top the Hot 100.

-Despite being neck-in-neck on the charts for weeks, Cardi B and Swift have managed to keep things civil by expressing a mutual admiration for each other’s music.
+Despite being neck-and-neck on the charts for weeks, Cardi B and Swift have managed to keep things civil by expressing a mutual admiration for each other’s music.

 When the former “Love & Hip-Hop” star officially unseated Swift on Monday, she made sure to give her a shoutout, while also singing the chorus from “Look What You Made Me Do.”